lgondara/qa_gen/iclr_bp_v2.md

 The first line of defense is what we call the *"Boring Layer"*: regular expressions.
 For structured data like dates, histology codes, or tumor staging notation (e.g., "T1N0M0"), regex provides 100% precision with zero hallucinations.
 It is fast, cheap, and explainable.
 Extracting "Grade 3" from a standardized field does not require a GPU.

 When semantic understanding is required, such as distinguishing between a patient's history of cancer versus a current diagnosis, we escalate to the *"Efficient Layer"*.
-Here, fine-tuned BERT-type models (like Gatortron or ClinicalBERT) excel.
-These smaller, domain-specific models often outperform general-purpose LLMs on focused classification tasks while costing a fraction of the computational budget.
+Here, fine-tuned BERT-type models (like Gatortron {cite} or ClinicalBERT {cite}) excel.
+These smaller, domain-specific models often outperform general-purpose LLMs on focused classification tasks while costing a fraction of the computational budget {cite}.

 We reserve the *"Smart Layer"*: Generative AI—for the 8-12% of cases that are genuinely ambiguous, require complex reasoning, or involve summarization.
 This represents a small fraction of our volume but handles the edge cases where simpler methods fail.

 Crucially, we found that *Report Segmentation* was an unsung hero.
 Pathology reports are filled with noisy headers, disclaimers, and legal text.
 Using a lightweight model to strip this noise and feed only the relevant diagnostic text to downstream models improved performance more than simply scaling up the model size.
-As is often the case, better preprocessing beats bigger parameters.
+As is often the case, better preprocessing beats bigger parameters {cite}.

 > **The Lesson:** Model selection should be pragmatic, not trendy.
 Match the complexity of the method to the complexity of the problem.
 If a regex works, use it.
 Preprocessing (segmentation) often delivers higher ROI than increasing parameter count.